minenkov-sergey/testTask_fallingStars/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a test task on Nextjs framework.
+libraries: react, emotion, typescript.